-“Is the Left Ever Right” sounds like the title of political satire.
-But here we are talking about the dreaded left-hand turn while driving left and when do you, the driver have absolute, if ever, autonomy to make that left.
+“Is the Left Ever Right” sounds like the title of a political satire.
+But here we are talking about the dreaded left-hand turn while driving left, and when do you, the driver, have absolute, if ever, autonomy to make that left?
 You will find that you truly do not.

 General Right- and Left-Turn Strategies